YiminArava4508/Pages/README.md

 ## Details

-The navbar uses the free [Fontawesome Icons](https://fontawesome.com/) Email.js is a service that allows emails to be send from server side javascript directly, I used it to set up the contact me page.
+The navbar uses the free [Fontawesome Icons](https://fontawesome.com/) as icons.

+Email.js is a service that allows emails to be send from server side javascript directly, I used it to set up the contact me page.